Loading

 The outcome is inconsistent data showing overinflated visitor numbers and not reflecting the true user journey.

-How Google Analytics Tracks Visits
+How Does Google Analytics 4 Track Users Across Visits and Domains?

 GA4 uses cookies to store user identification data.
 However, cookies cannot be shared between domains.
 The solution to that is including a special parameter in the URL that will allow Analytics on the second domain to identify and connect the current visit to the original visit.
 This parameter is (_gl).